-Winemaker's Tasting Notes: Aromas of dark plum, cotton candy, blueberry and blackberry.
-This wine is nicely balanced with deep mid-palate fruit, fresh acidity and dusty tannins.
-This is a very age-worthy wine which will continue to improve for the next 5-7 years.
+Winemaker's Tasting Notes: Inviting aromas of dark plum, cocoa, nougat, blueberry and blackberry.
+This wine is nicely balanced with deep mid-palate fruit, fresh acidity, dusty tannins and a kiss of toasted oak.
+This is a very ageworthy wine which will continue to improve for the next 7-10 years.

-1,050 cases produced.
+309 cases produced.